anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <a name="4.3.2"></a>
 ### 4.3.2.
 Containerised OpenStack Services
-Containers are lightweight compared to Virtual Machines and leads to efficient resource utilization.
-Kubernetes auto manages scaling, recovery from failures, etc. Thus, it is recommended that the OpenStack services be containerized for resiliency and resource efficiency.
+Containers are lightweight compared to Virtual Machines and leads to efficient resource utilisation.
+Kubernetes auto manages scaling, recovery from failures, etc. Thus, it is recommended that the OpenStack services be containerised for resiliency and resource efficiency.

 In Chapter 3, [Figure 3.2](../figures/RA1-Ch03-OpenStack-Services-Topology.png) shows a high level Virtualised OpenStack services topology.
-The containerized OpenStack services topology version is shown in Figure 4-7.
+The containerised OpenStack services topology version is shown in Figure 4-7.

 <p align="center"><img src="../figures/RA1-Ch04-Containerised-OpenStack-Services-Stack.png" alt="Containerised OpenStack Services Topology"><br><b>Figure 4-7: Containerised OpenStack Services Topology.</b></p>